Joint Feature Learning and Relation Modeling for Tracking: A One-Stream Framework: Related Work

 \textbf{Adaptive Inference.} Our early candidate elimination module can be seen as a progressive process of adaptively discarding potential background regions based on the similarity between the target and the search region.
 One related topic is the adaptive inference~\cite{dynamicvit, evit, adavit} in vision transformers, which is proposed to accelerate the computation of ViT.
 DynamicViT~\cite{dynamicvit} trains extra control gates with the Gumbel-softmax trick to discard tokens during inference.
-Instead of directly discarding uninformative tokens, EViT~\cite{evit} fuses them to avoid potential information loss.
-However, these works are tightly coupled with the classification task and are therefore not suitable for tracking.
+Instead of directly discarding non-informative tokens, EViT~\cite{evit} fuses them to avoid potential information loss.
+These works are tightly coupled with the classification task and are therefore not suitable for tracking.
 Instead, we treat each token as a target candidate and then discard the candidates that are least similar to the target by means of a free similarity score calculated by the self-attention operation.
-To the best of our knowledge, this is the first work that tries to discard tokens of ViT backbone out of the scope of the image classification task, and the first time to eliminate the potential background candidates within the tracking network.
+To the best of our knowledge, this is the first work that attempts to eliminate potential background candidates within the tracking network.